 The co-captains are Early, Williams, Tony Correa and Youssef Qteishat.
 Canestaro is counting on his captains to "lead by example with hard work in practice and in the dual meets.
-We are expecting wins from these wrestlers.
-Off the mat, we expect them to be good examples on campus and in the off season."
+We are expecting mat, we expect them to be good examples on campus and in the off season."